The Fourth Operation

 then e(u) = u and that is the only fixed point.
 The derivative ise’(x) = r bx

-In the special case where the base b = e1/e, which is 1.44466786..., we have r = 1/e, u = e so that 1/r – u = 0, that is, no translation is necessary, y = bx itself has exactly one fixed point.
-In this case the continuous iterates are demonstrably unique.
+In the special case where the base b = e1/e, which is 1.44466786..., we have r = 1/e, u = e so that 1/r – u = 0, and no translation is necessary, y = bx itself has exactly one fixed point, at x = e.
+(This is the third case above, where the graph is tangent to that of y = x.)
+In this case, to repeat, the continuous iterates are demonstrably unique.

 Let A(x) be an Abel function for the new e(x)A(e(x)) = A(x) + 1